pdr9908/portfolio/README.md

 **I am currently job hunting!**
 **Check out my [resume](files/PaulaRescala_Resume.pdf)!**
 **Feel free to contact me and check out my social media to connect or chat:**

-## bio

-I was born in Castelar, Argentina 🇦🇷 and immigrated to the United States 🇺🇸 (specifically Tampa, FL) when I was three years old.
-As a result, my first language is technically Spanish but I started learning English at a young age and thus consider myself having two mother tongues.
-Since then, I've completed an internship in Germany 🇩🇪 and my master's degree in Switzerland 🇨🇭 due to my love of exploring the world, new cultures, and learning languages.

-In fact, I have many extracurricular hobbies and passions that I couldn't live without and inspire some of my personal projects.
-These include:

-* exploring cultures and languages
-* reading books, buying books 📚, writing ✍🏼
-* bouldering 🧗🏻‍♀️, dancing 💃🏻, working out 🏋🏻‍♀️, yoga 🧘🏻‍♀️
-* social justice & politics ⚖️

 ## education